How to Store a Fog Machine: Tips and Tricks for Proper Storage

 Conclusion

 Properly storing your fog machine is crucial to ensuring it lasts for years to come.
 Keeping it in a dry environment with low humidity levels can prevent moisture damage and prolong its lifespan.
-Regular cleaning and maintenance ensure that all parts are free from dust and corrosion buildup that can interfere with its operation over time.
+Regular cleaning and maintenance ensure that all parts are free from dust and corrosion buildup that can interfere with their operation over time.

 When transporting your fog machine, handle it with care to prevent any damage or harm to yourself or others.
 Always follow the cleaning procedure and use quality ingredients such as distilled water and fog machine fluid to avoid any clogs or damage to the output nozzle.